Torres Lab - Microbiology

 II.
 S. aureus leukotoxins and their contribution to S. aureus pathogenesis.

 A hallmark of S. aureus infections is the formation of abscesses, a battleground where S. aureus combats host leukocytes, a critical line of defense against infection.
-To avoid killing by immune cells, S. aureus elaborates a collection of bi-component, b-barrel pore-forming toxins which include LukSF-PV,HlgAB, HlgCB, LukED, and LukAB.
+To avoid killing by immune cells, S. aureus elaborates a collection of bi-component, beta-barrel pore-forming toxins which include LukSF-PV,HlgAB, HlgCB, LukED, and LukAB.
 These toxins are secreted into the extracellular milieu as water-soluble proteins but upon recognition of target host cells, they bind and insert into the plasma membrane forming transmembrane pores.
 The pores then induce a variety of cellular responses, which can ultimately lead to cell death.
 The staphylococcal bi-component leukotoxins exhibit a high degree of amino acid similarity, which has given rise to the perception that these are redundant toxins produced by S. aureus.
 However, we believe that this presumption is incorrect and that each toxin exhibits both conserved as well as unique properties that facilitate S. aureus avoidance of killing by leukocytes.
-Our lab has primarily focused on studying LukAB and LukED.
-We have found that these toxins are necessary and sufficient for the ability of S. aureus to target and kill a wide variety of leukocytes and that they contribute to the pathogenesis S. aureus in murine models of infection.
 The current goals for this project are to:

 1. Identify cellular factors involved in the tropism of leukotoxins towards different type of leukocytes.